snmarkley1/HHUUD10/README.md

 - `validation` - Scripts used to run the validation tests.

 # Data
-The final data product, HHUUD10, is available at the Open Science Framework [https://osf.io/fzv5e/](https://osf.io/fzv5e/).
+The final data product, HHUUD10, is available at the Open Science Framework [removed].
 It includes an Esri Shapefile and identical GeoJSON file, as well as CSVs in long and wide formats.

 # Codebook
 The codebook for the long CSV file is as follows: